DETAILED ACTION

 Response to Arguments

 The above argument is not found persuasive.
-In the modified rejection, one of ordinary skill in the art would have been motivated to optimize the purification method of Butler in view of the teachings of Ellington et al.
+One of ordinary skill in the art would have been motivated to optimize reaction conditions and/or purification methods to increase yield, purity and efficiency, because these are commonly sought goals in organic synthetic chemistry.

-Applicant has also pointed to their Specification for showing the yield of the purified compound is improved from 56% to 83% using the claimed composition for purifying compounds falling within formula I.
+Applicant has reiterated that they have shown the yield of the purified compound is improved from 56% to 83% using the claimed composition for purifying compounds falling within formula I. Applicant argues one of ordinary skill in the art could extrapolate the results obtained from methanol to acetonitrile.

 See MPEP 716.02(d), “Whether the unexpected results are the result of unexpectedly improved results or a property not taught by the prior art, the "objective evidence of nonobviousness must be commensurate in scope with the claims which the evidence is offered to support."